 - Emergency protocols are in place for each project

 Team Leaders and Project Directors must be certified to lead a Global Expeditions Short-Term Mission Trip.
-On a typical mission trip, one male and one female Project Director oversee all administrative operations and are responsible for teaching, training, disciplining and ministry for the entire group.
+On a typical mission trip, a Project Director oversees all administrative operations and are responsible for teaching, training, disciplining and ministry for the entire group.
 Each Project Director has been hand-selected by Global Expeditions staff for their experience and proven leadership.
 They ensure a safe, high-quality experience for each missionary.
 They annually attend continuing education at Global Expeditions headquarters each spring in addition to their initial certification.
 Within most projects, the teens are split into teams of 25-30 missionaries.
-A male and female Team Leader (ages 21+) are responsible for overseeing the daily ministry of each team.
+A Global Expeditions Certified Team Leader is responsible for overseeing the daily ministry of each team.
 All Team Leaders are certified at regional seminars throughout the country.
 The team is then divided into smaller same-gendered groups of 4-6 teens who are each supervised by a Missionary Advisor (ages 18+).
 The Missionary Advisor is responsible for the accountability and discipleship of his or her small group and is under the supervision of the Team Leaders.

 Training begins the moment you’re placed on your mission trip.
-A package will arrive at your home containing what you need to get ready.
+Download the items containing what you need to get ready.
 A guidebook, that includes critical details such as fundraising blueprints, a schedule of optional online mission classes and contact information for your assigned representative, is included in this package.
 Your mission trip Representative will help you get a passport, fill out the paperwork, and help you get to your trip’s starting location.

-Most short-term mission trips begin with three days of preparation.
+Most short-term mission trips begin with 1-2 days of preparation.
 It’s during this time that you will get to know your leaders and teammates and discover how to share the gospel most effectively in the region you are going to, and learn the tools you will use to connect with the nationals (dramas, children’s ministry, dance, skits, etc.).
-You’ll also experience powerful worship and hear from world-class speakers who will motivate you to live your life in such a way that you will change the world.

 ON THE FIELD